PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 19:03:42
+Last updated: 2024-04-02 19:04:15
-Random Quote: You were not born a winner, and you were not born a loser.
-You are what you make yourself be. - Lou Holtz
+Random Quote: Be not afraid of greatness: some are born great, some achieve greatness, and some have greatness thrust upon them. - William Shakespeare